 The mother can register the birth on her own if she is not married to the child's father.

-Face to face registrations will be carried out in the banking hall.
-If English is not your first language you can bring a relative or friend to help you.
+If English is not your first language, you can bring a relative or friend to help you.

 Following the lifting of national restrictions, we encourage you to: